Hiking the Poon Hill Trek, in Nepal, was one of the most exhilarating experiences of my life.

-The sights on the third day of the Poon Hill Circuit hike are simply spectacular, and had me going “wow” several times.
-This is when I finally got to admire the entire Annapurna South Range, from various points of view – first and foremost that of Poon Hill.
+The sights on the third day of the Poon Hill trek are simply spectacular: you will “wow” several times.
+You will have a chance to admire the entire Annapurna South Range, from various points of view – first and foremost that of Poon Hill.

 What to expect

-The third day of the Poon Hill Circuit hike is hard due to the incredibly early wake up call (after an almost sleepless night due to the altitude), the steady uphill walk for the first part of the day and the incessant rain that makes it almost impossible to recognize the trail – at times I felt like I was actually walking on a creek.
+The third day of the Poon Hill trek is hard due to the incredibly early wake up call (after an almost sleepless night due to the altitude), the steady uphill walk for the first part of the day and the incessant rain that makes it almost impossible to recognize the trail.

-After lunch, begins a steep downhill walk which is made all the more difficult under the heavy rain.
-Despite wearing appropriate gear (hiking boots, rain proof jacket, etc) by the time I made it to Tadapani I was completely soaked.
+After lunch, you will begin a steep downhill walk which is made all the more difficult under the heavy rain.
+You really need good rain gear to make sure you don’t get soaked.

-The third day is also the one during which I met more people: there was quite a crowd (not even remotely overwhelming) in Poon Hill, and I met a few people hiking in the opposite direction – they must have made Ghandruk their first stop on the hike.
+The third day is also the one during which you meet more people: there is quite a crowd (not even remotely overwhelming) in Poon Hill.

 Where to sleep and eat

-In Tadapani, I stayed at Fishtail View Top Lodge, a plain tea house with simple twin rooms set around a nice courtyard, and toilets and showers (actually piping hot) outside.
+In Tadapani, you can stay at Fishtail View Top Lodge, a plain tea house with simple twin rooms set around a nice courtyard, and toilets and showers (actually piping hot) outside.
 The dining room at Fishtail View is nice and cozy, with a stove against which everyone hangs their wet clothes.
 There’s also a cat that roams the area and that enjoys a bit of attention.

 Day 4: from Tadapani to Ghandruk

-Ghandruk is generally reached by lunch time.
-Once there, it is necessary to walk through the village and eventually hike all the way up to where most of the tea houses are located.
+Most people reach Ghandruk by lunch time.
+Once there, you will have to walk through the village and eventually hike all the way up to where most of the tea houses are located.
 The bonus is the possibility of actually visiting a village (one of the largest in the area).

 The day starts with the incredible view of the Annapurna South from Tadapani.
-The day I was there, it rained throughout the night so I didn’t get to see the sunrise – which would have required to literally just walk out the door to the terrace.
+If it rains you won’t get to see the sunrise, but it is just as well.

-The trail moves along beautiful flatlands, forests inhabited by monkeys (keep quiet and look up so as to spot them) and agricultural fields (I spotted some rice patties and some cabbage patches).
+The trail moves along beautiful flatlands, forests inhabited by monkeys (keep quiet and look up so as to spot them) and agricultural fields.
 It then crosses a suspension bridge over Khumnu Khola, and there are beautiful views of the creek.
 It also goes through an incredibly scenic tea plantation.